 The specific aims of the proposed research are as follows:

 AIM 1 – Synergistically integrate and adapt three established implementation intervention tools to promote deliberate agency implementation preparation – organizational assessment and feedback; taxonomy of implementation strategies; and visual-spatial decision making techniques – as combined into a comprehensive training and manualized bundle, MAP-IT.

-AIM 2 – Conduct a 2-arm cluster randomized efficacy trial of the MAP-IT intervention with 12 substance abuse treatment community-based residential and juvenile justice secure agencies serving adolescents (including those with opioid use disorders) randomized to either MAP-IT (EBP and MAP-IT trainings) or the non-intervention control condition (EBP training only).
+AIM 2 – Conduct a 2-arm cluster randomized efficacy trial of the MAP-IT intervention with twelve substance abuse treatment community-based residential and juvenile justice secure agencies serving adolescents (including those with opioid use disorders) randomized to either MAP-IT (evidenced-based practice and MAP-IT trainings) or the non-intervention control condition (evidence-based practice training only).